DoganM95/SJ1-Touch-Module/README.md

 - Remove tape from display
 - Reassemble the soldering iron

+### Settings

+On the iron's menu, the following settings combine to an optimal workflow, with the convenience of minimum button/plug interaction combined with minimized risk of burning down your home due to the unattended iron staying on:

+-

 ## BOM

 The parts are listed in the recommended order of soldering.